traefik/traefik/docs/content/https/acme.md

 Certificates are requested for domain names retrieved from the router's [dynamic configuration](../getting-started/configuration-overview.md#the-dynamic-configuration).

-You can read more about this retrieval mechanism on the following section: [ACME Domain Definition](#domain-definition).
+You can read more about this retrieval mechanism in the following section: [ACME Domain Definition](#domain-definition).

 ## Domain Definition